 Clustering bat-demons equipped with sharp forks, crowds of heaven’s pure souls floating in the sky.
-Paolo and Francesca gliding from above and floating in the air, Bertrand de Born showing his cut off head and, finally, a gigantic fire-eater Lucifer that ravens diaphanous and transparent dead bodies.
-Surely Adolfo Padovan and Francesco Bertolini, the two forerunner directors who created “Inferno” in 1911, the first authentic feature length film of Italian film history, didn’t save money on special effects.
-“Inferno” is an unprecedented kolossal based on the famous Dantesque illustrations by Gustav Dorè that implied 3 years of shooting, 150 between principal and supporting actors, 100 scenes, 71 minutes length, 300.000 lire invested, a one-year long advertising campaign and an international distribution reaching Europe and the United States (where the movie earned 2 million dollars).
+Paolo and Francesca gliding from above and floating in the air, Bertrand de Born showing his cut-off head and, finally, a gigantic fire-eater Lucifer that ravens diaphanous and transparent dead bodies.
+Surely Adolfo Padovan and Francesco Bertolini, the two forerunner directors who created “Inferno” in 1911, the first authentic feature-length film of Italian film history, didn’t save money on special effects.
+“Inferno” is an unprecedented colossal based on the famous Dantesque illustrations by Gustav Dorè that implied 3 years of shooting, 150 between principal and supporting actors, 100 scenes, 71 minutes length, 300.000 lire invested, a one-year-long advertising campaign, and an international distribution reaching Europe and the United States (where the movie earned 2 million dollars).

 Edison Studio recovers the old tradition of silent movies with live musical accompaniment throughout the composition of vocal and mechanical sounds (taken from nature and music history) orchestrated and transformed live with the aid of new technologies.

-The music of “Inferno” brings the audience into a completely different dimension, a dream state both ironical and fascinating among reinvented voices, surreal landscapes and surrounding sounds.
+The music of “Inferno” brings the audience into a completely different dimension, a dream state both ironic and fascinating among reinvented voices, surreal landscapes, and surrounding sounds.
 All of this creates a new acoustic environment that binds space much beyond the chances of traditional movie screening.
-A multimedia performance for everyone where literature, cinema and music come together to achieve a common and up-to-date artistic path.